kenvb/badusb/docs/01setup.md

 ![Board selection menu](../images/selechtboard3.png)

-So be sure to have the "digispark" selected whenever you create new "sketches" (this is how Arduino calls the little programs you make).
+Be sure to have the "digispark" selected whenever you create new "sketches" (this is how Arduino calls the little programs you make).

 ![Overview](../images/selectboard2.png)